ahsu1230/mathnavigatorSite/resources/backend/README_extra_golang_ide.md

 4. Follow the installation wizard instructions and agree to all terms and conditions that pop up.
 ## Adding the IDE Functionality
+**Note: all of the following steps may only apply to Windows.
+The commands and file paths will differ slightly for Mac.
+(Mac instructions coming soon...)**

 The plugin now supports syntax highlighting, but a few more steps need to be taken to get autocomplete and other functionalities.

 Open the command prompt and enter in the following commands: